ffes/nppfilesettings/ReadMe.md

 * Support for [.kateconfig files](http://kate-editor.org/2006/02/09/kateconfig-files/)
   and maybe for similar concepts by other editors.

+* Add a dialog to show which settings are active for the current document.

 I have no intention to create yet another modeline variant especially for Notepad++.
 There are already too many of them.